honeymelon-app/honeymelon/docs/development/testing.md

 ---
 title: Testing Strategy
-description: Learn how Honeymelon approaches unit, integration, and end-to-end testing across the stack.
+description: Learn how Honeymelon approaches unit and integration testing across the stack.
 ---

 # Testing

-Honeymelon has comprehensive test coverage across frontend, backend, and end-to-end scenarios.
+Honeymelon maintains test coverage across frontend and backend through unit and integration tests.
 This guide explains our testing strategy and how to write effective tests.

 ## Test Structure